For the Product Hunt Community

 - High-leverage—when my audience acts on the idea, can it meaningfully change their work or their lives?

-Insights are never rarely brand new, but they're recycled and repurposed from others.
+Insights are rarely brand new, but they're recycled and repurposed from others.
 We suggest sourcing insights by:

 - Consuming content from thought leaders in your area of expertise: sign up for newsletters, curate your social media feeds, and listen to valuable podcasts.